-Servers are employing ever more quantities of RAM and flash technologies, and very large caches in the orders of terabytes are not uncommon.
-Applications running over NFSv3 can't take advantage of these http://www.spec.org/sfs2008/docs/usersguide.html# Toc191888936 gives a typical mix of RPC calls from NFSv3.

-caches unless they have specific application support.
-With increasing WAN latencies doing every IO over the wire introduces significant delay.
+Servers are employing ever more quantities of RAM and non-volatile RAM technologies like flash, and very large 16TB caches are not uncommon.
+Applications running over NFSv3 can't take advantage of these caches unless they have specific application support.
+With increasing WAN latencies, doing every IO over the wire introduces significant delay.